Tony Allen (musician): Fela and Africa '70

 In 1964, Fela Kuti invited Allen to audition for a jazz-highlife band he was forming.
 Kuti and Allen had played together as sidemen in the Lagos circuit.
 Fela complimented Allen's unique sound: "How come you are the only guy in Nigeria who plays like this – jazz and highlife?"
 Thus Allen became an original member of Kuti's "Koola Lobitos" highlife-jazz band.

-In 1969, following a turbulent and educational trip to the United States, Allen served as the musical director of Fela's band, Africa '70, which developed a new militant African sound, mixing the heavy groove and universal appeal of soul with jazz, highlife, and the polyrhythmic template of Yoruba conventions.
-Allen developed a novel style to complement Fela's new African groove that blended these disparate genres.
+In 1969, following a trip to the United States with Fela and Koola Lobitos, Allen served as the musical director of Fela's band, Africa '70, which developed a new militant African sound, mixing the heavy groove of soul with jazz, highlife, and the polyrhythmic template of Yoruba conventions.

 Allen recounted how he and Fela wrote in 1970: "Fela used to write out the parts for all the musicians in the band (Africa '70).
 I was the only one who originated the music I played.
 Fela would ask what type of rhythm I wanted to play.… You can tell a good drummer because we… have four limbs… and they are… playing different things… the patterns don't just come from Yoruba… [but] other parts of Nigeria and Africa."

 Allen recorded more than 30 albums with Fela and Africa '70.
-But by the late 1970s, dissension was growing in the ranks of Africa '70.
-Arguments over royalties/pay and recognition grew in intensity.
-As the inventor of the rhythms underpinning Afrobeat and musical director, Allen felt especially slighted.
-Fela stood his ground, saying he would get the royalties for his songs.
+But by the late 1970s, tensions were increasing among the members of Africa '70 over royalties and recognition.
 Fela did support Allen's three solo recordings: Jealousy (1975), Progress (1977), and No Accommodation For Lagos (1979), but by 1979, Allen had chosen to leave Africa '70, taking many members with him. "'What makes me decide it's time to go?
 It's … everything...and (his) carelessness...like he doesn't care, like he doesn't know ...he doesn't feel he's done anything (wrong).
 And with all the parasites around too.... there were 71 people on tour by now and only 30 working in the band....you got to ask why.
-Those guys were sapping Fela of his Force, of his Music.'
-So Tony moved on, once again searching for his own sound."
+Those guys were sapping Fela of his Force, of his Music."